Image source:

 Key Statistics

-• Number of Dairy Cattle (2021): Approximately 192 million, including cattle and buffaloes.
+• Number of Dairy Cattle: Approximately 192 million (including both cattle and buffaloes) as of 2021.

 • Milk Processing Volume: Estimated at 65-70 million tonnes annually.

-• Milk Powder and Whey Production Volume: Around 600,000 tonnes per year.
+• Volume of Milk Powder and Whey Production: Approximately 600,000 tonnes per year.

 Key Enterprises in India's Dairy Market